pupilfirst/playbook/2-legal-agreement.md

 ## Legal Agreements

-There is one agreement that every founder has to sign:
+There are two agreements that every founder has to sign:

 * **Service Agreement with Founders**

    This is an agreement signed with the Founders of the startup that enforces the job referral and acqui-hire scenarios.
 This agreement is always signed with the startup founders.

-Then, founders sign one of these two agreements depending on whether they have a registered legal entity or not:

-* **Incubation: For Registered Entities**
+* **Legal Agreement with Partnership**

-   This additional agreement is with founders who already have registered entities (like a partnership or a private limited).
-We **strongly recommend** that you sign this agreement.
+   This additional agreement is with *a legal partnership firm* that founders have registered.

-* **Incubation: For Founders**

-   This is the same agreement as above but for founders who do not have a registered legal entity.
+   Note: this requires founders to register a partnership.
+[We have a template Partnership Deed](http://www.slideshare.net/svlabs/startup-partnership-deed) available.
+This is not a very complex process: your SV.CO representative can help you start a partnership.

-The agreements for incubation have added conditions regarding payment schedule for physical services, if for example, the startup chooses to use any of the physical space or resources available at our Kochi, Vizag or Kozhikode physical locations.
-All agreements have a validity of 5 years.
+The agreements have added conditions regarding payment schedule for physical services, if for example, the startup chooses to use any of the physical space or resources available at our Kochi, Vizag or Kozhikode physical locations.

+**All agreements have a validity of 5 years.**

 ### Service Agreement with Founders